 This guide is designed to educate people about the ways of trading the markets for maximum benefits.
 The candidates are not required to have any previous experience.

 Moreover, this whole program is presented to all of you for free.
-So, get ready to soak yourself in knowledge and finish this through series of article and videos to get started with the world of trading.
+So, get ready to soak yourself in knowledge and finish this through series of articles to get started with the world of trading.

 For a beginner, the moment he opens up the broker platform, everything might seem overwhelming.
-To tackle this hurdle, let us talk about the basic terminologies in trading and if you are someone who prefers to watch a video instead of the article, then know that both the options are available.
+To tackle this hurdle, let us talk about the basic terminologies in trading.

 There are 4 things you should be aware of before you start trading and they are as follows:-